My Way: A Musical Tribute!

-“Sinatra’s liking for women and alcohol, and his legendary talent – recording nearly 1,600 songs in a career that spanned generations – are remembered fondly.
-The performers do not try to mimic Sinatra but rather to recreate the man and his mystique through his music.
 Particularly moving were the songs celebrating cities, everything from “I Love Paris” to “Chicago” and the immortal “New York, New York.”
-“I’m Going to Live Til I Die” seemed to best capture the spirit of Sinatra, and of course “My Way” made a triumphant finale.”
+“I’m Going to Live Til I Die” seemed to best capture the spirit of the era, and of course “My Way” made a triumphant finale.”

-“I thoroughly enjoyed this opportunity to get to know Frank Sinatra, and his music, better.
+“I thoroughly enjoyed this opportunity to get to know this music, better.
 I think you will too.
-If you already love Frank, like so many at the theatre did last night, you’ll no doubt want to make this musical tribute a must see.”
+If you already love the Great American Songbook, like so many at the theatre did last night, you’ll no doubt want to make this musical tribute a must see.”

-“Sinatra himself was a study in contradictions.
-The hot-tempered Vegas high roller and the quiet philanthropist.
-The skinny “Swoon-atra” and the paunchy “Chairman of the Board.”
-The Oscar-winning actor and the Grammy-winning singer.
-By the end of his life, he was often remembered as much for his alleged mafia ties and stormy love life as for his films and recordings.
 But when the Rat Pack finally fades from our collective memory, there will always be the songs.
-My Way is a warm, affectionate and tuneful reminder of those brilliant melodies that remain Sinatra’s greatest legacy.”
+My Way is a warm, affectionate and tuneful reminder of those brilliant melodies that remain the singers greatest legacy.”

 “No matter the era in which you grew up it would be difficult not to find some connection to the romantic music presented… So allow yourself to be seduced… Don’t miss My Way and take someone you love along…the songs themselves are the stars; the performers mere vessels through which they shine….
-Witty and sophisticated, these great songs are as much apart of the American Zeitgeist as Sinatra himself.”
+Witty and sophisticated, these great songs are as much apart of the American Zeitgeist.”

-My Way captures wit, charm of Ol’ Blue Eyes.
-“A dash of humor, a pinch of tap dancing and a touch of elegance can go a long way, especially when mixed with a musical smorgasbord of the best of Frank Sinatra.
+My Way captures wit, charm. a dash of humor, a pinch of tap dancing and a touch of elegance can go a long way, especially when mixed with a musical smorgasbord of the best music ever written.
 My Way, features a charming cast and elegant musicianship.
 It is more than enough to get heads nodding to the familiar beats and young toes tapping.